chiro-hiro/noqueue/inc/parallel-loop-001.md

 ## Introduction

-[[ParallelLoop]] allowed you to trigger all jobs separately, It guaratees that, the same job won't be trigger twice but different jobs will be happened at the same time.
+[[ParallelLoop]] allowed you to trigger all jobs separately, It guarantees that, the same job won't be trigger twice but different jobs will be happened at the same time.

 ## Example code